igorquintaes/TibiaTools/README.md

 # Tibia Tools

 This applications provides usefull tools to any Tibia Player.
 Some of these tools, that requires an external data, requires a internet connection, buy overall it is not necessary.
 Also, Tibia Tools is a open source C# Windows Forms Project, that provides to everyone see all the application code and runs it safely.
-Remember only to download Tibia Tools in this project page on GitHub.
+Remember only to download Tibia Tools in this project page on GitHub, and to run this tool on a Windows computer with at least .NET Framework 4.

 - Multi-language support